pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 complexity driving OA resistance.
 How the potential pH variability caused by the surface complexity affects calcifying fluid pH as determined by boron systematics remains to be seen.
 We should have that data soon.
-Comeau *et al.* (2022) used boron systematics to probe the calcifying fluid pH of corals collected from volcanic CO2 seeps in Papua New Guinea.
+Comeau *et al* (2022) used boron systematics to probe the calcifying fluid pH of corals collected from volcanic CO2 seeps in Papua New Guinea.
 These seeps had low, but highly variable pH.
 The corals from this environment maintained constant calcifying pH, relative to nearby